NujabesSoul/vellumere/README.md

 ## How It Was Built

 React + Vite.
 Hosted on GitHub Pages.
 AI powered by the Anthropic API through a Cloudflare Worker.
-Zero lines of code written by hand — every component was built through Claude Code from detailed architectural prompts.
-The entire platform went from thought experiment to production in one weekend.

-That's not a flex.
-That's the point.
-The tools teach that you don't need permission to build things.
-This project is proof.

 ---